bitcoinops/bitcoinops.github.io/_topics/en/replacement-cycling.md

 sharing arrangement.

-However, after Mallory's alternative exit transaction has entered mempools, she can replace her CPFP fee bump with another conflicting transaction---this one with no relationship to either exit transaction.
+However, after Mallory's alternative exit transaction has entered mempools, she can replace her child transaction with another conflicting transaction---this one with no relationship to either exit transaction.
 This replacement removes Mallory's alternative transaction, leaving the mempool devoid of any transaction that terminates the fund sharing